sevendaystoglory/training-massive-FMs/training-InternVideo2.md

 $$

 3. **Stage 3: NTP with video-centric inputs.** In this training step, the video representations are used to generate text—possibly caption or open-ended dialogue.
 Quite reminiscent of BLIP-2, a Q-former is attached to the video encoder, and the output is fed to an LLM.
 All three modules are trained jointly, for text-completion.

+<br><br>
+PS. `We` refers to me 🫠